Sugar (System of a Down song)

-The song propelled the band into the front of the then current metal scene, giving them the opportunity to open for Slayer and Metallica, get second stage at Ozzfest, and getting them their first headlining tour.
+The song propelled the band into the front of the then current metal scene, giving them the opportunity to open for Slayer and later Metallica on their Summer Sanitarium Tour, get second stage at Ozzfest, and getting them their first headlining tour.
 The video for the song was often played on MTV after release.

 Music and lyrics

 "Sugar" has been described as "a spazzy, jazz-spattered noise rock freak-out".
 The song features rapped verses from lead singer Serj Tankian, along with death metal growls and shrieks, the latter two being signatures of the band's early sound.
 The verses of the song feature guitarist Daron Malakian on backing vocals.
-Later in the band's career, he would move on to be more of a co-lead vocalist (although he sang on demos of "Roulette" and DAM").
+Later in the band's career, he would move on to be more of a co-lead vocalist (although he sang on demos of "Roulette" and "DAM").
 The ending of the song features the band speeding up from the original tempo.

-"Sugar" is about the world's population's over use and reliance on drugs and other substances, as well as the predatory state of media like the news.
+Lyrically, "Sugar" is about the world's overuse and reliance on drugs and other substances, as well as the predatory state of media and news.

 Music video

 The music video for "Sugar" shows the band playing on a stage, with an American flag intercut with images of public violence, hangings from the Holocaust, armies, footage of the Upshot-Knothole Grable nuclear test and footage from the German film Metropolis.
-The video was directed by Nathan Coxx.
+The video was directed by Nathan Cox.

-The video, along with the band's next single, would be an MTV mainstay for a long time to come, much to the surprise of the band.
+The video, along with the band's next single "Spiders", would be MTV mainstays for a long time to come, much to the surprise of the band.

 Reception

 The song was well received by critics and fans alike.
 It is regarded to be the best song from this album, and one of the band's best overall.

-"Sugar" is System of a Down's 7th most streamed song on Spotify, having almost 180 million streams.
-The music video for the song also has over 128 million views on YouTube.